Program: M.A., Educational Administration

 Graduate Coordinator: Ellen Edeburn

 Online Program through The Tseng College (Suspended)

 Student Learning Outcomes

-- Is able to promote the success of all students by facilitating the development, articulation and stewardship of a vision of learning that is shared and supported by the higher education community.
+- Is able to promote the success of all students by facilitating the development, articulation and stewardship of a vision of learning that is shared and supported by the school community.

-- Is able to promote the success of all students by advocating, nurturing and sustaining a campus environment conducive to student learning and professional growth.
+- Is able to promote the success of all students by advocating, nurturing and sustaining a school culture and instructional program conducive to student learning and staff professional growth.

-- Promotes the success of all students by ensuring management of the organization, operations and resources for a safe, efficient and effective campus environment.
+- Promotes the success of all students by ensuring management of the organization, operations and resources for a safe, efficient and effective learning environment.

-- Promotes the success of all students by engaging with community members, responding to diverse community interests and needs, and mobilizing community resources.
+- Promotes the success of all students by collaborating with families and community members, responding to diverse community interests and needs, and mobilizing community resources.

 - Promotes the success of all students by modeling a personal code of ethics and developing professional leadership capacity.